Scout24/yum-repo-server/README.md

 * The virtual repository system provides an additional layer of abstraction over repositories and allows you to create "fake" (virtual) repositories that forward any requests they obtain to a real repository.
   * Since consumers cannot differentiate between virtual and regular repositories, it is possible to change the repositories used by hosts dynamically in one simple operation (instead of fiddling on the file system level in <code>/etc/yum/repos.d/</code> for instance).
     * As a consequence, the virtual repository system enables you to use one (virtual) repository for a group of hosts, and change the link as needed, e.G. when updating packages.
 * The yum-repo-server comes with built-in cleanup and metadata generation routines, meaning you do not need to use other tools (like CRON jobs) to manage repositories

+## License
+The yum-repo-server is licensed under the [GPLv3](http://www.gnu.org/licenses/quick-guide-gplv3.html)

 ## Getting started
 * Install the packages that are not part of PyPi :